ghc/ghc/README.md

 * This build system is written in Haskell (obviously) and depends on the following Haskell packages, which need to be installed: `ansi-terminal`, `mtl`, `shake`, `QuickCheck`.

-* Get the sources and run standard configuration scripts.
+* Get the sources.
 It is important for the build system to be in the `hadrian` directory of the GHC source tree:

     ```bash
     git clone --recursive git://git.haskell.org/ghc.git